dylan-dinh/esl-test/README.md

 ## Logging and error
 - Using Go's slog package
-- Listening for signal leading to mongo being disconnected and graceful shutdown of gRPC server
+- Listening for signal to gracefully shutdown the gRPC server

 ---